Transcriptomics Services: RNA-Seq Data Analysis for Microbial and Host Transcriptomes

 We adapt our models to your study design — time series, multifactorial comparisons, batch correction — and include relevant metadata in visualizations and stats.

-Our Transcriptomics services combine biological expertise with a flexible, hands-on approach to deliver transcriptomic analyses that are accurate, reproducible, and tailored to your research question.
-We don’t just run one-size-fits-all scripts — we work with you to shape each project based on your design, organism, and goals.
-We deliver transcriptomic analyses that are accurate, reproducible, and ready for interpretation or publication
+Our transcriptomics services combine biological expertise with a flexible, hands-on approach to deliver analyses that are accurate, reproducible, and tailored to your research question.
+We do not rely on one-size-fits-all workflows: each project is adapted to your design, organism, and analytical goals.
+We deliver transcriptomic analyses that are accurate, reproducible, and ready for interpretation or publication.

 Scientific Expertise